 - A scant 18% offer both flexible work hours and locations.

-Not only do companies directly affect the lives of their workers and their customers, but they may also indirectly impact the lives of women and the public at large.
+Not only do companies directly affect the lives of their workers and customers, but they may also indirectly impact the lives of women and the public in general.
 For example, various forms of pollution can lead to poor birth outcomes for pregnant women.
-Companies that reduce toxic emissions, effluents, and waste that harm prenatal and infant health are indirectly championing women’s rights.
+Companies that reduce toxic emissions, effluents, and waste that harm prenatal and infant health indirectly champion women’s rights.

 - Only 6% of the companies have a female CEO,

 - 4% have a female holding the position of Chair of the Board of Directors.

 - Close to 80% of the companies do not have women at the Chair, CEO, or CFO level.